lquatrin/i3d21/assignment_3.md

 #### 4. Other representations:

 A recent paper used SVD to predict rotations, which lead to better results for different applications.
 In this case, 9 values are used to represent rotations [1].
-I didn't explore this representation is this assignment.

 ### Results